workerholic/workerholic.github.io/_includes/story.md

 #### Challenge

-How can we build a BJP that will maximize the use of available hardware resources?
+How can we build a BJP that will maximize the use of the available hardware resources?

 ### Concurrency